 During summer months, a shuttle takes visitors from one section to another-a welcome service for those loaded down with chairs, umbrellas, and picnic baskets.
 Those who'd rather buy food can do so at the on-site restaurant, and don't worry, there are plenty of bathrooms available.

-Insider's Tip: Expect to pay a $25 fee if you don't have a season's pass.
+Insider's Tip: Expect to pay a $30 fee from Monday to Thursday, or $50 on Friday through Sunday if you don't have a season's pass.
 Or, visit during the offseason, when parking is free.

 Address: 363 Weed Ave, Stamford, Connecticut